An Algorithm to compute the Kronecker cone and other moment cones: Introduction

-Note that the program \cite{VW:ineq} stops at step 4 and takes 11 min for Kron$\;4\,4\,4$ then delegates the redundant list of inequalities to a convex geometry program which extract the irredundant list in 2min.
+For comparison, the program \cite{VW:ineq} stops at step 4 and takes 5 min 25 s for the Kron(4,4,4) case, then delegates the redundant list of inequalities to a convex geometry program which extract the irredundant list in 2min.

-These times are for sequential version of the implementation.
-A parallel one is coming soon on \cite{prog}.

-While our algorithm works in general, we often focus on the Kronecker case in our exposition.
-Section~\ref{sec:fermion} explains some variations in the cases of fermions and bosons.